alphagov/xmlsectool/tf_github/README.md

 ```

 The filename should be something like `new_repo.tf`.
 The `push_teams` value determines which teams' members can create branches and raise PRs against the repository.
-When the Terraform is applied (via our CI pipeline), the repository will be created with the necessary permisssions.
+When the Terraform is applied (via our CI pipeline), the repository will be created with the necessary permissions.

+If the repository you're adding already exists, you'll need to import it into the statefile before running the `apply` script.